-Most of the time, you'll feel better in about a week.
-Until then, you'll have to stay home from school and take it easy.
+Most of the time, kids with the flu feel better in about a week.
+Until they do, they have to stay home from school and take it easy.

 We hope you're flu-free this year, but if you do get the flu, now you know what to do!